carpentries-lab/metagenomics-workshop/setup.md

 {: .solution}

 > ## macOS
 > -  The default shell in some versions of macOS is Bash, and Bash is available in all versions, so no need to install anything.
 You access Bash from the Terminal Application (found in /Applications/Utilities).
 See how to open the terminal in the [video tutorial](https://www.youtube.com/watch?v=FuNsWg_VzeQ).
-You may want to keep the terminal in your dock for this workshop.
+You can keep the terminal in your dock for this workshop.
 {: .solution}

 > ## Linux
 >  - The default shell is usually Bash, and there is usually no need to install anything.
-To see if your default shell is Bash type, echo $SHELL in a terminal and press the Enter key.
+To see if your default shell is Bash type, echo $SHELL in a terminal and press Enter.
 If the message printed does not end with `/bash`, then your default is something else, and you can run Bash by typing `bash`.
 {: .solution}